AdobeDocs/experience-platform.en/help/rtcdp/rtcdp-home.md

 ## What's new?

 Get a glimpse of the newest enhancements in Real-Time CDP product and documentation!
 For a comprehensive list of features, improvements, and fixes, check out the detailed [Release Notes](/help/release-notes/latest/latest.md).
-Stay up-to-date with the latest changes in our documentation by visiting the [documentation updates page](using/rn/documentation-updates.md).
+Stay up-to-date with the latest changes in our documentation by visiting the [documentation updates section of the monthly release notes](/help/release-notes/latest/latest.md#documentation-updates).

 >[!BEGINTABS]